Emin Sabitoglu

 Emin Sabitoglu (Emin Sabitoğlu, real name Emin Sabit oghlu Mahmudov (Emin Sabit oğlu Mahmudov); 2 November 1937 – 18 November 2000) was a Soviet Azerbaijani composer, author of a lot of well-known Azerbaijani songs and music for films.
-People's actor of Azerbaijan.
+People's Artist of Azerbaijan.

 Biography

 Emin Sabitoglu was born on 2 November 1937, in the family of Azerbaijani writer Sabit Rahman.
-After graduation from musical school in Baku, he entered Gara Garayev’s class at Baku Conservatoire, in 1954.
-Two years later he was transferred to Moscow State Conservatory named after Tchaikovsky (Yuri Shaporin’s class).
-In 1961, he began to work as music editor in film studio “Azerbaijanfilm".
-In consecutive years he worked as art director of the State Philarmony, and also taught at State Conservatory named after Uzeyir Hajibeyov.
+After graduating from musical school in Baku, he entered Gara Garayev’s class at Baku Conservatoire, in 1954.
+Two years later he was transferred to the Moscow State Conservatory named after Tchaikovsky (Yuri Shaporin’s class).
+In 1961, he began to work as a music editor in the film studio “Azerbaijanfilm".
+In consecutive years he worked as the art director of the State Philarmony, and also taught at State Conservatory named after Uzeyir Hajibeyov.
 He wrote poems for several pieces of music.
-However, several music genres have been the major part in his works.
-He composed more than 600 songs, 9 musical comedies and pieces of music for nearly 40 films.
+However, several music genres have been the major part of his works.
+He composed more than 600 songs, 9 musical comedies, and pieces of music for nearly 40 films.
 He has numerous compositions written for plays.
 The composer himself does not know exactly.
-Along with theatres in Baku, he composed music for theatres in Sumgayit, Ganja, Lankaran, Mingachevir, and Nakchivan.
+Along with theaters in Baku, he composed music for theaters in Sumgayit, Ganja, Lankaran, Mingachevir, and Nakchivan.

 Emin Sabitoglu died on 18 November 2000 in Baku.

 Creativity

 Emin Sabitoglu is the author of a lot of works in different music genres.
 Particularly, he is the author of one symphony, three symphonic poems, three cantatas, string quartet and a poem for violin and fortepiano.
 But some music genres make up the main part of his creativity.
-He is the author of more than 600 songs, nine musical comedies, author of songs for many films.
+He is the author of more than 600 songs, nine musical comedies, and songs for many films.
 Besides that, Emin Sabitoglu created a large number of musical compositions for theatrical spectacles.